 So armed with the four elements, you can embark on your own deodorant making journey.
 Generally you want about 1/3 more moisturizing element to the odor and moisture absorbing element, and you’ll want to measure your essential oils in drops between 5 and 50 depending on the batch-size and your skin and nose sensitivity.

 Some other thoughts on natural deodorants are that they sometimes can get on your clothes more than store brands.
 You can apply it thinly and carefully, to avoid this, but you may have to treat the armpits of your favorite shirts with extra soap to prevent the oil build up.
 The other thing to keep in mind is that really strong body odor can also be caused by vitamin and mineral deficiencies, like a magnesium deficiency, something Katie at Wellness Mama has written more about.
+We love our Natural Calm Magnesium Supplement, and take it daily.
 Remember personal hygiene is a combination of good diet, sleep, exercise, stress management, along with good soap and healthy topical products.
 So, for us, while we are certainly not about to give up using deodorant completely, we both feel that we need it a lot less that we used before we went Paleo.
 As proof, Evan used just coconut oil for a week or so a little while back to help with some skin irritation, and even just that worked fairly well against odor.
 But normally, since we have such sensitive skin, the recipe at our house is a bit involved.